solo-io/supergloo/docs/content/guides/federate_identity.md

 istiod-istio-system-remote-cluster   3m15s
 ```

-If we do the same on the `management-cluster`, we should also see an `IssuedCertificates` entry there as well.
+If we do the same on the `mgmt-cluster`, we should also see an `IssuedCertificates` entry there as well.

 Lastly, let's verify the correct `cacerts` was created in the `istio-system` namespace that can be used for Istio's Citadel: